-The emergency response system has unannounced tests annually.
-The message sent to the campus community will read as follows: "This is a test of the emergency response system.
-In the event of a real emergency the alert message will tell you what the emergency is and what to do."
-A record will be made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
-The Barlow Center will publicize its emergency notification procedures in conjunction with the testing of the system.
+On a semiannual basis, the mass e-mail, personal cell phone, and campus IP telephone elements of the Y Alert system are tested.
+The test is unannounced, and the text message sent to the campus community reads as follows: "This is a test of BYU's Y Alert system.
+In the event of a real emergency, the alert message will tell you what the emergency is and what to do."
+A record is made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
+The university publicizes its emergency notification and evacuation procedures in conjunction with the testing of the Y Alert System.